About Cups and Rims

 Warburton 7

 However, these should be kept as a reference only.
-It is best not to pay too much attention to the bore diameter values of different manufacturers.
+It is best not to pay too much attention to the internal diameter values of different manufacturers.
 Since there is no uniform standard, they are not accurate.
 The contour of the rim can greatly change the fit to the lips, and there are some things that cannot be determined by numbers alone.

 If you are not sure which rim size to choose, try two different rim sizes and you are sure to find the perfect fit.